The Best Dairy Alternatives for Coffee

 Coconut drinks are an ideal choice for those looking for a slightly more exotic taste from their coffee.
 If you love the taste of coconut it’s likely you’ll find this one of the best non-dairy alternatives for coffee, but the flavour can be quite dominating so it’s not for everyone.
 The consistency is wonderfully thick and creamy so it won’t water your brew down and it can also be frothed, but it’ll produce larger bubbles than your standard options.

 5. Cashew drink

 Cashew is one of the least nutty of all the nut-based drinks and is often favoured for its more neutral taste.
 Possessing a creamy texture, this non-dairy alternative won’t overpower certain blends and froths relatively well and produces larger bubbles, but if steamed too much it can become a bit soapy in texture!

 Rice drinks are another great alternative, particularly for those with nut or soy allergies.
 Thought to be one of the best non-dairy alternatives for coffee, as it’s very light in flavour and quite neutral, allowing the taste of the blend to shine through.
 However, it’s also waterier than others so it’s likely to dilute coffee and due to this it also doesn’t foam, making it unsuitable for frothy coffees.
 A few choose to avoid rice drinks due to the lack of protein in comparison to other types.

 Looking to branch out and try plant or other non-dairy alternatives in coffee for the first time?
 Why not try our range of NESCAFÉ vegan lattes?
-We have all of the best loved non-dairy alternatives including coconut latte, oat latte and almond latte, so you’re sure to find something you’ll love!
+We have all of the best loved non-dairy alternatives including coconut latte and oat latte, so you’re sure to find something you’ll love!